 A 2012 publication from the National Heart, Lung, and Blood Institute GO Exome Sequencing Project (ESP) reported on the rate of sequence variants in a large number of patients without LQTS.33 The ESP sequenced all genome regions of protein-coding in a sample of 5400 persons drawn from various populations, none of whom specifically had heart disease and/or channelopathies.
 Exome data were systematically searched to identify sequence variants previously associated with LQTS, including both nonsense variants, which are generally pathologic, and missense variants, which are less likely to be pathologic.
-Thirty-three such sequence variants were identified in the total population-all missense variants was 5.2%.
+Thirty-three such sequence variants were identified in the total population-all missense variations.
+The percentage of the population that had at least one of these missense variants was 5.2%.
 No nonsense variants were associated with LQTS found among the entire population.